Message from Chief Wise

 Welcome to the Coon Rapids, Minnesota Police Department website.

 Our Police Department is recognized state-wide for excellent service.
-We have grown from 4 officers and a population of 12,500 in 1960, to 64 officers and over 61,500 people in 2015.
+We have grown from 4 officers and a population of 12,500 in 1960, to 69 officers and more than 63,500 people in 2020.
 Law enforcement in today's society is both challenging and rewarding.